 It shows that all five Board members as well as Branch were at the event.

-The video below is on the Oconee County Schools YouTube Channel.
+The of the Sept.
+12 meeting of the Board of Education is on the Oconee County Schools YouTube Channel.

 Oconee County Schools will not allow me to embed the video on this web site, but it is possible to reach the video easily by following the link in the message below.